hishamkaram/geoserver/README.md

         Error:Unauthorized
         false
         ```
-  - get layers through getLayers take workspace as paramter if empty workspace will be ignored and geoserver will return all public layers
+  - Get Layers through GetLayers take workspace as paramter if empty workspace will be ignored and geoserver will return all public layers
       ```
       layers, err := gsCatalog.GetLayers("")
       if err != nil {